digilou/javascript-cheatsheets/glossary.md

 event listener: waiting for a something (an event) to happen, often used to wait for a user to do something

+factory: a method used to create other objects

 function:

+garbage collection:

 IIFE: Immediately Invoked Functional Expressions; an anonymous function that wraps all the code to create its own scope